VishalManam/VishalManam/README.md

 <h1 align="center">Hi, I'm Vishal!</h1>
 <h2 align="center">Welcome to my Github profile!</h2>
 <h4 align="center">Thank you for stopping by!
-I'm excited to connect and share my professional journey with you.
+I'm excited to share my professional journey with you.
 Let me take a moment to introduce myself.</h4>

 - I'm Vishal Manam, a final year student at IIIT Bhubaneswar with an ardent passion for Software Development, Computer Vision, Cloud Computing and Machine Learning.